-A new emergency shelter should be open in downtown Williams Lake by early June.
+A new emergency shelter could be open in downtown Williams Lake by early June, but may be as late as July.

 Work on the old Elks Hall building at 98 First Avenue South is still underway, but scheduled to wrap up by the end of May.